toddcf/toddcf-author/README.md

 - Two buttons / calls to action:
   - Enter Site
   - Bonus Content (takes you to MailChimp signup form)
+- Add favicon to this and ALL other pages.

 ### Novels